 Rio Rancho Astronomical Society

-Friday, May 22nd: Monthly Meeting and Stargaze at Rainbow Park Observatory.
+Friday, July 17th: Monthly Meeting and Stargaze at Rainbow Park Observatory.
 Meeting starts at 8:00 PM.
+Andrew St. Angelo, a contractor for NASA writing programs for satellites and avid astrophotographer, will speak about his expericeance with astrophotography.
 Stargaze to follow meeting, weather permitting.
 The For more information, contact RRAS President, Melanie Templet or at 505-220-5355.